Emine Ülker Tarhan

-Emine Ülker Tarhan (born 29 November 1963) is a Turkish jurist and politician formerly from the Republican People's Party (Turkish: Cumhuriyet Halk Partisi, CHP).
+Emine Ülker Tarhan (born 29 November 1963) is a Turkish jurist and politician from the Republican People's Party (Turkish: Cumhuriyet Halk Partisi, CHP).
 She was formerly a judge at the High Court of Appeals.
 She served as the vice spokesperson of her party in the parliament before resigning on 31 October 2014.
 She founded the Anatolia Party on 14 November 2014 and led it until its disestablishment in December 2015.

 Tarhan was born in Tarsus, Mersin.
 She was educated at the Ankara University Law School.
 After working as a freelance lawyer, she became a public defender.
 She served as a judge at the High Court of Appeals.

 Tarhan was a founding member of the Judges' and Prosecutors' Association (YARSAV).
 She served as its secretary general and chairperson.